Explore health content from A to Z.

 Stay cool.
 Stop exercising if you feel overheated.

 Slow down if you’re out of breath.
-If you can’t talk while you’re exercising, your heart rate may be too high.
+If you can’t talk during exercise, lower the intensity of the workout.

 Stay off your back.
 Lying on your back can decrease blood flow to your baby.